 These are excellent SSB/CW birds and you can work it with a fairly minimal setup.
 The tricky aspect is that these satellites have inverting transponders.
-If you transmit LSB, the satellite repeats as USB.
+Transmit using LSB on the uplink, and receive using USB on the downlink.
 If you transmit at the high end of the passband (see below), the satellites will repeat your signal at the low end of the passband.